Azure-Samples/active-directory-dotnetcore-daemon-v2/2-Call-OwnApi/README.md

 #### Configure the client project

-> Note: if you used the setup scripts, the changes below will have been applied for you, with the exception of the national cloud specific steps.

 1. Open the `Daemon-Console\appsettings.json` file
 1. If you are connecting to a national cloud, change the instance to the correct Azure AD endpoint.
 [See this reference for a list of Azure AD endpoints.](https://docs.microsoft.com/graph/deployments#app-registration-and-token-service-root-endpoints)